yasamansamiee/aiml_troubleshooting/doc/source/discussion.md

 approach and some of the supervised characteristics the method has)

-Data set size: The minimal size of data to train a model is specific to the client and determined by two factors: i) is it for learning individual behavior or commonality analysis, ii) how much data is observedData Assuming the case of commonality analysis, a single day might give sufficient information to create an initial model if there is a large user base.
+Data set size: The minimal size of data to train a model is specific to the client and determined by two factors:

+1. is it for learning individual behavior or commonality analysis,
+2. How much data is observed

+Assuming the case of commonality analysis, a single day might give sufficient information to create an initial model if there is a large user base.
 To be able to learn a behavior that distinguishes between work days, a few instances of, for instance, Mondays have to be observed naturally.
 The variance of the distributions in the mixture is a good indicator of model quality.

-Model adjustment: The frequency of computing the model is specific to the client and determined by two factors: i) is it for learning individual behavior or commonality analysis, ii) how much data is observed.
-Hence, there is no general answer as it strongly depends on the client’s ecosystem.
+Model adjustment: The frequency of computing the model is specific to the client and determined by the same two factors:

+1. is it for learning individual behavior or commonality analysis,
+2. how much data is observed.

+Hence, there is no general
+answer as it strongly depends on the client’s ecosystem.
 For spatiotemporal behavior modeling (mobile app) for instance, once a day turned out to be a good value.
 Same holds for the amount of time data needs to be recorded until the